-10. The Russian economy has been expanding very fast in recent years.
-Western students generally estimate this rate of growth at 6.7% between 1951 and 1958; some estimates are even higher, ranging up to 8-9%.
+growth at 6-7% between 1951 and 1958.
 The Soviet rate of economic growth seems to have exceeded that of all NATO countries, with the single exception of Germany which, at the beginning of the period, was still effecting a very rapid but delayed post-war recovery.

-ll.
-The Russian economy's rapid progress has been made possible by the ability of the government to restrain the growth of standards of living, and to devote to investment a large share (about one quarter) of total resources.
-Investment has been concentrated on sectors most likely to contribute to increases in output, in particular on industry; investment in housing and other social investment has been kept very low.
-The large natural resources of the Soviet Union have facilitated industrial growth; this growth has also been assisted by a rapid increase in the labour force, and by large transfers of surplus labour from agriculture.
+The Russian economy's rapid progress has been made 11. possible by the ability of the government in the past to depress and more recently to curb the growth of standards of living, and to devote to investment a large share (about one quarter) of total Investment has been concentrated on sectors most likely resources. to contribute to increases in output, in particular on industry; investment in housing and other social investment have been kept The large natural resources of the Soviet Union have very low. facilitated industrial growth; this growth has also been assisted by a rapid increase in the labour force, and by large transfers of surplus labour from agriculture.